chriswendt/ietf/draft-ietf-stir-passport.md

 **7.1  Avoidance of replay and cut and paste attacks**

 There are a number of security considerations for use of the token for avoidance of replay and cut and paste attacks.
-Verified tokens must be sent along with other application level protocol information (e.g. for SIP an INVITE as defined in [RFC3261]).
+PASSporT tokens must be sent along with other application level protocol information (e.g. for SIP an INVITE as defined in [RFC3261]).
 There should be a link between various information provided in the token and information provided by the application level protocol information.
 These would include:

 * "iat" claim should closely correspond to a date/time the message was originated.
-It should also be within a relative delta time that is reasonable for clock drift and transmission time characteristics associated with the application using the verified token.
+It should also be within a relative delta time that is reasonable for clock drift and transmission time characteristics associated with the application using the PASSporT token.
 * either "dtn" claim or "duri" claim is included to prevent the ability to use a previously originated message to send to another destination party

 **7.2 Solution Considerations**

 It should be recognized that the use of this token should not, in it's own right, be considered a full solution for absolute non-repudiation of the persona being asserted.
 This only provides non-repudiation of the signer of PASSporT.
-If the signer and the persona are not one in the same, which can and often can be the case in telecommunications networks today, protecting the destination party for being spoofed may take some interpretation or additional verification of the link between the PASSporT signature and the persona being asserted.
+If the signer and the persona are not one in the same, which can and often will be the case in telecommunications networks today, protecting the destination party from being spoofed may take some interpretation or additional verification of the link between the PASSporT signature and the persona being asserted.

 In addition, the telecommunications systems and specifications that use PASSporT should in practice provide mechanisms for: